PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 If you want to further improve your performance, please also consider installing [Lithium](https://modrinth.com/mod/lithium) and [Starlight](https://modrinth.com/mod/starlight)!

-If you would like to go a bit further, LamdAurora maintains a very detailed list of OptiFine alternatives, which you can find [here](https://lambdaurora.dev/optifine_alternatives/).
+If you would like to go a bit further, LambdAurora maintains a very detailed list of OptiFine alternatives for Fabric and Quilt, which you can find [here](https://lambdaurora.dev/optifine_alternatives/).

 ## <img src="https://avatars.githubusercontent.com/u/92206402?s=200&v=4" height="20"> Fabulously Optimized